Responsible Gambling Institutions in Ireland

 Suppose you recognise a compulsion to gamble in yourself or a loved one.
 In that case, refer to our practical guide and make the first steps to stop gambling addiction.

-According to the Bible of psychiatry (APA’s DSM-5), problem gambling is an impulse-control disorder.
+According to the Bible of Psychiatry (APA’s DSM-5), problem gambling is an impulse-control disorder.

 The patient has gambled uncontrollably and now they cannot refrain from their impulse to bet any more.